Best Honey for Ear Infections & Ear Health

 Does honey help with ear infections in children?

-Honey can provide supportive benefits for children over 12 months: internal consumption supports immune function, and its proven cough-suppressing effects (2007 pediatric study) help manage the congestion that often causes and worsens ear infections.
+Honey can provide supportive benefits for children over 12 months: internal consumption supports immune function, and its clinically demonstrated cough-suppressing effects (2007 pediatric study) help manage the congestion that often causes and worsens ear infections.
 However, honey does not replace antibiotics for diagnosed acute otitis media.
 Never give honey to children under 12 months due to botulism risk.

 What is the best natural remedy for ear infections?